skawy/Django-Command-Line-Chatbot-Application/README.md

       }
 ]

-//Prompt To Get The Summary of The Customer`s Complaint and the parameters chat_log.append(
+# Prompt To Get The Summary of The Customer`s Complaint and the parameters
+chat_log.append(
     {
       'role': 'system',